Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/home.md

 Consider that it took four years for the Black Death, which killed over a third of all Europeans in the 14th Century, to travel from Constantinople to Kiev.
 Or that HIV took two decades to circle the globe.
 In contrast, this mysterious new disease had crossed the Pacific Ocean within a week of entering Hong Kong.

 As health officials braced for the impact of the fastest-traveling virus in human history, panic set in.
-Businesses were closed, sick passengers were removed from airplanes, and Chinese officials threatened to execute infected patients who violated quarantine.
-In the process, the mysterious new disease earned a name: **Severe Acute Respiratory Syndrome**, or **SARS**.
+Businesses were closed, sick passengers were removed from airplanes, and Chinese officials threatened to execute anyone deliberately spreading the disease.
+In the process, the mysterious new illness earned a name: **Severe Acute Respiratory Syndrome**, or **SARS**.

 ## Finding the source of the outbreak

-SARS was deadly, killing close to 10% of those who became sick.[^cdc-factsheet] But it also struggled to spread much farther within the human population, and it was contained in July 2003 with fewer than 10,000 confirmed symptomatic cases worldwide.
+SARS was deadly, killing close to 10% of those who became sick.[^cdc-factsheet] But it also struggled to spread within the human population, and it was contained in July 2003 with fewer than 10,000 confirmed symptomatic cases worldwide.

 Scientists initially thought that humans had contracted SARS from palm civets, which are native to Guangdong.
 But research would later show that the disease likely originated in bats, a notorious disease carrier.[^bats]